 Our shares are uncertificated securities (Wertrechte, within the meaning of art.
 973c of the CO) and, when administered by a financial intermediary (Verwahrungsstelle, within the meaning of the Federal Act on Intermediated Securities, "FISA"), qualify as intermediated securities (Bucheffekten, within the meaning of the FISA).
 In accordance with art.
-973c of the CO, we maintain a non-public register of uncertificated securities uncertificated securities.
+973c of the CO, we maintain a non-public register of uncertificated securities (Wertrechtebuch).
+We may at any time convert uncertificated securities into share certificates (including global certificates), one kind of certificate into another, or share certificates (including global certificates) into uncertificated securities.
 If registered in our share register, a shareholder may at any time request from us a written confirmation in respect of the shares.
 Shareholders are not entitled, however, to request the printing and delivery of certificates.